TsaiLintung/fastdid/README.md

 # Acknowledgments

 **fastdid** is created by Maxwell Kellogg, Lin-Tung Tsai, and Kuan-Ju Tseng.
-Contact the authors by either email